-The real assets category, which includes real estate, timber, agriculture and infrastructure, returned 5.6% during the fiscal year and performed mostly in line with its performance benchmark.
-The real estate allocation which is approximately 65% of the portfolio returned 5.7% over the year and trailed its benchmark return of 6.5%.
-Timber and Agriculture returns also modestly trailed their respective benchmarks, while the Infrastructure portfolio, still relatively young, returned 14.6% over the year and meaningfully outperformed its benchmark.
+The real assets category, which includes real estate, timber, agriculture and infrastructure, returned 4.0% during the fiscal year and performed mostly in line with its performance benchmark.
+The real estate allocation which is approximately 65% of the portfolio, returned 2.0% over the year and trailed its benchmark return of 3.9%.
+The Infrastructure portfolio, still relatively young, returned 8.0% over the year and meaningfully outperformed its benchmark.
+In aggregate, the real assets portfolio has been additive from both an absolute and relative perspective over the trailing 5-year period.

-The ATRS private equity portfolio returned 12.8% on a time-weighted return basis during the fiscal year benefitting the Total Fund's absolute and relative performance.
-The private equity portfolio also exceeded its long-term objective of adding 2 percentage points above publicly traded equities during both the fiscal year period, as well as over the trailing 3-year, 5-year and since inception (4/1997) periods.
+The ATRS private equity portfolio returned 4.9% on a time-weighted return basis during the fiscal year benefitting the Total Fund's absolute and relative performance.
+The private equity portfolio also exceeded its long-term objective of adding over 2 percentage points above publicly traded equities during both the fiscal year period, as well as over the trailing 3-year, 5-year and since inception (4/1997) periods.